 Come rock climbing in Dahab and the Sinai desert of Egypt!

-For our main climbing season, visit October to April.
-You’ll find dry granite rock all winter long, so it’s a great place to climb in winter sun.
+Our main rock climbing season in Dahab is October to April.
+You can climb on dry granite rock all winter long and enjoy the winter sun.
+You’ll find sport climbing and bouldering in Dahab, and trad climbing in St Catherine.
 Ask us for a free pdf download of the Sinai Rock Climbing Guide!

 SUMMER ROCK CLIMBING, MAY TO SEPTEMBER